Olanzapine (By mouth)

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, glaucoma, prostate problems, or a history of breast cancer, neuroleptic malignant syndrome (NMS), seizures, or severe constipation.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, glaucoma, prostate problems, problems with passing urine, breast cancer, seizures, or severe constipation.
 Tell your doctor if you have any kind of heart or circulation problems, including low blood pressure, heart failure, heart rhythm problems, or a history of a heart attack or stroke.
 Tell your doctor if you have a condition called phenylketonuria.

 - Do not breastfeed while you are using this medicine.